HenriquesLab/LiquidEngineCookieCutter/{{cookiecutter.directory_name}}/README.md

-# Example Repo of a Python package implementing NanoPyx's Liquid Engine
+# Cookicutter of a Python package implementing NanoPyx's Liquid Engine

 This repository exemplifies how to take advantage of [NanoPyx]'s Liquid Engine in your own python packages.
 Here you can find a minimal working example for a simple cython implementation.